zestyping/openpixelcontrol/README.md

         connected to the SPI port on a Beaglebone.

 To build these programs, run "make" and then look in the bin/ directory.

+NOTE: On Linux, "apt-get install mesa-common-dev freeglut3-dev" will get the
+      dependencies you need to run "make".